 I’m obviously not a real MySQL DBA yet, and I learned things the long way around, which sometimes happen when you are new to the technology.
 I still think that reading the source code is not the worst way to learn about new technology and it allows you to notice some cool details that are not always obvious in the documentation.
 Ever since, I always check where “tmpdir” is pointing before building large indexes, and this failure never reproduced.

-7 comments on “MySQL Troubleshooting for the Obsessive Oracle DBA”
+7 Responses to “MySQL Troubleshooting for the Obsessive Oracle DBA”